rollepolle98/Pewlett-Hackard-Analysis/README.md

 In this module Structure Query Languag aka SQL to create a database in postgres which conatined multiple tables showing the relationship or foreign and primary keys.
 The reason this database was created was in order to find out the number of retiring employees per title, and identify those employees who are eligible to participate in a mentorship program.

 ## Analysis

+First we had to remove duplicate rows by :

 There are :
 * 1545 mentorship eligible employees